drummerscancode/personal/timetrckr/README.md

 $ brew install sleepwatcher

-launchptd...
+Follow instructions for launchptd...

-$ chmod 755 script
+$ chmod 755 <path_to_script>
-$ /usr/local/sbin/sleepwatcher -s|-w ". script" &
+$ /usr/local/sbin/sleepwatcher -s|-w ". <path_to_script>" &

+### TODO
+* Remove the -n that gets printed maybe with printf instead of echo
+* Set it up in login/logout, sleep/wake.
+Check if restart works as well.